Parent banned from Greater Johnstown premises for disruptive behavior at recent school board meeting

 Spory has been to a few board meetings since then and attended the July 12 gathering with a group of parents and community members to share their anger regarding a motion to extend Greater Johnstown Superintendent Amy Arcurio’s contract by three years.

-This action was passed 7-2 and done more than a year prior to the end of Arcurio's current agreement.
+This action was passed 7-2, more than a year prior to the end of Arcurio’s current contract.

-Spory and the the others expressed their displeasure with the decision during public comment and later continued to interrupt the board as the members attempted to handle regular business.
+Spory and the the others expressed their displeasure with the decision during public comments and later continued to interrupt the board as the members attempted to handle regular business.

 She said she was devastated by the extension “because that means there’s no change for these kids.”
 She said she obviously got emotional.